btrd/pelpass_planning_pdf/README.md

 ## How It Works

 ### 1. Data Processing
-- Reads Excel file using `roo` gem
+- Reads CSV using Ruby's `CSV` standard library
 - Groups assignments by mission
 - Calculates "logical days" (8:00 AM to 7:59 AM next day)
 - Filters and validates assignment data